mozilla/telemetry-airflow/GRAVEYARD.md

 This document records interesting code that we've deleted for the sake of discoverability for the future.

+## 2022-09-15 Prio Processor

+As of 2022 we no longer work on this implementation of privacy-preserving telemetry.

 ## 2022-01-11 KPI forecast

 As of 2022, we no longer need these MAU forecasts which were originally conceived